xtekky/gpt4free/README.md

 ### 🐳 Using Docker
 1. **Install Docker:** [Download and install Docker](https://docs.docker.com/get-docker/).
 2. **Set Up Directories:** Before running the container, make sure the necessary data directories exist or can be created.
-For example, you can create and set ownership on these directories by running: (Only x64)
+For example, you can create and set ownership on these directories by running:
 ```bash
    mkdir -p ${PWD}/har_and_cookies ${PWD}/generated_images
    sudo chown -R 1200:1201 ${PWD}/har_and_cookies ${PWD}/generated_images
 ```
-3. **Run the Docker Container:** Use the following commands to pull the latest image and start the container:
+3. **Run the Docker Container:** Use the following commands to pull the latest image and start the container (Only x64):
 ```bash
    docker pull hlohaus789/g4f
    docker run -p 8080:8080 -p 7900:7900 \